barryclark/jekyll-now/_posts/VRD/2018-02-21-Apple_Crash.md

 ![Class E DHCP 2](/images/apple_crash_network_manager/dhcp_connected_via_server.png "DHCP Connected")

 The experiment demonstrates that the network stack hasn't crashed as the device is connected and running.
-Therefore, we can conclude that this is a network manager issue, which narrows our scope and liklihood of a magic packet (damn).
+Therefore, we can conclude that this is a network manager issue, which narrows our scope and likelihood of a magic packet (damn).

 However, trying to then re-enter the class e network after it has been established within DHCP still provides an error.